roni-AU/AL-Road-Crash-Study/README.md

 ## Research Questions
 We aim to answer the following questions:
+- Which areas contain the most high-risk roads, and which have the safest roads, based on crash severity?
-- How does crash severity vary with roadway conditions?
+- How does crash severity vary across different roadway conditions?
-- What environmental conditions are associated with higher severity crashes?
-- How do driver and crash mechanism variables relate to severity?
+- How do driver and vehicle characteristics influence crash severity?
-- Are there meaningful interactions or combinations of factors that consistently correspond to high-severity crashes?
+- Which environmental conditions are associated with higher-severity crashes?
+- What is the relative importance of contributing factors?
+Which factors have the greatest influence on crash severity, and which have the least?

 ## Collaboration Workflow
 This project follows the collaboration workflow recommended in the course: